aws-samples/aws-serverless-airline-booking/src/backend/payment/README.md

 /capture | POST | Capture pre-authorized payment by invoking [CaptureStripeCharge Lambda function](https://github.com/simalexan/api-lambda-stripe-charge/blob/master/capture.js).
 It expects `chargeId` with the previously captured payment token - See [Stripe specification](https://stripe.com/docs/api/charges/capture) for response values.
 /refund | POST | Refund existing payment by invoking [CreateRefund Lambda function](https://github.com/simalexan/api-lambda-stripe-charge/blob/master/refund.js).
 It expects `chargeId` with the previously captured payment token - See [Stripe specification](https://stripe.com/docs/api/refunds/create) for response values.

-#### Operations

-Lambda Stripe Charge has X-Ray tracing enabled by default in the `Prod` stage of the API Gateway.
-It doesn't create additional metrics for payment operations hence the need for our Lambda functions.

 ### Collect and Refund functions

 Both functions call our Lambda Stripe Charge API as part of the [Booking](../booking/README.md) business workflow to collect previous pre-authorizations and refund should a booking isn't successful.